GaelGirodon/dynhost-refresh/README.md

 # DynHost refresh scripts

-Multiples scripts, using different programming languages, to refresh a DynHost entry.
+Multiple scripts, written with different programming languages, to automatically update a DynHost record.

-Each script checks your current public IP address and if it has changed, the DynHost entry is updated.
+Each script checks the current public IP address and, if it has changed, updates the DynHost record.

 ## About OVH DynHost

-DynHost allows you to point your domain or sub-domain to an IP of connection and, if it changes, to update it in real time.
+DynHost allows to create a DNS record (domain or subdomain) that can be dynamically updated to keep it in sync with its target IP address.
+Dynamically updating a DNS record helps avoid interruptions of a web service on IP change (when the server doesn't use a static IP address).

 ## Scripts

-- [**Bash**](bash/) - A simple Bash script without dependencies to update a DynHost entry
+- [**Bash**](./bash) - A Bash script without dependencies to update a DynHost record
-- [**Python**](python/) - Python 3 scripts to request credentials and update
-  a DynHost entry using the Python library for OVH API
-- [**PHP**](php/) - PHP scripts to update a DynHost entry using Composer, Guzzle, PHP dotenv and PHP library for OVH API
+- [**PHP**](./php) - PHP scripts to update a DynHost record using Composer, Guzzle, PHP dotenv and PHP library for OVH API
+- [**Python**](./python) - Python 3 scripts to request credentials and update
+  a DynHost record using the Python library for OVH API

 ## License